Skip to content

 Store your credentials

-Your project folder should look like this after creating the .env file:
+Your project folder should look like this before adding credentials:

 devcon-workshop/